geniusnhu/ds-masterpiece-hugo/content/post/2020-05-30-speed-up-training-time-in-deep-neuron-net/index.md

 1688/1688 [==============================] - 5s 3ms/step - loss: 0.4185 - accuracy: 0.8526 - val_loss: 0.4256 - val_accuracy: 0.8518
 --- 99.03307843208313 seconds ---
 ```
-Train set reached 85.26% accuracy and Val set reached 85.18% within 99.3 seconds.
-If ```activation ='relu'``` is not set, the accuracis 85.32% and  84.95% respectively with 104.5 seconds needed to train on.
+The train set reached 85.26% accuracy and Val set reached 85.18% within 99.3 seconds.
+If ```activation ='relu'``` is not set (i.e. no Activation function in the hidden layers), the accuracy is 85.32% and 84.95% respectively with 104.5 seconds needed to train on.

-Comparing this with weight initialization to all Zeros and All Ones:
+Comparing this with weight initialization to all Zeros and all Ones:
 ```python
 # Zeros initialization
 Epoch 20/20